documentnode/documentnode.io/release-notes/relnotes-1.3.18.md

 ![Screencast-progress-msg-popup](Screencast-progress-msg-popup.gif)

-It can be hidden when we click the "Minimise" button on the top right corner.
+It can be hidden when we click the "Minimize" button on the top right corner.

 ## New 'Save As' Icon in Text Editor